 We also offer a dedicated approach to cooperation.
 It means that our specialists are great for long-term projects and will learn about your business like no other.
 Another option we present is a flexible co-op where you can hire workers for short-term tasks.

-If you want to learn more about cooperation with us, just drop us a line.
+If you want to learn more about data annotation for machine learning or cooperation with us, just drop us a line.
 We’ll contact you and tell you more about the data labeling opportunities offered by Mobilunity-BPO.